 Then you must know what it is like not been able to breathe, not been able to get air into your lungs.
 You understand how absolutely precious

-In simple terms, asthma is a chronic potentially serious respiratory condition.|

-Asthma is an overreaction of the body's own immune system usually caused by exposure to an allergen, which is a substance that the body perceives as foreign and dangerous.
+In simple terms, asthma is a chronic, potentially serious respiratory condition which is an overreaction of the body's own immune system usually caused by exposure to an allergen, which is a substance that the body perceives as foreign and dangerous.

 When having an asthma attack, which can range from mild to life-threatening, the small airways in the lungs suddenly become clogged with mucus and other secretions; if not cleared the blockage can lead to suffocation.

 The major long-term underlying cause of asthma is a

 battle against chronic inflammation and thickening of the bronchial

 tubes and nasal passages leading to dramatic muscle spasms, constriction

 of air passages and consequent breathing difficulties.